axrati/clx/README.md

 ## Easy Installations

-For **re**-installations, just repeat this process.
-Your config file is a .json file stored in your operating systems application data folder
+For re-installations **or** updates, just repeat this process.
+Your config file is a .json file stored in your operating systems application data folder.

+We promise to be upgrade easy.

 ### Windows